fedspendingtransparency/data-act-broker-backend/doc/permissions.md

 #### Identifying Users Roles

-At the moment, the only way to determine the currently assigned CAIA roles of a certain user is by following the [workflow to remove their access](#removing-user-access), note which roles are available to be removed, and not finally requesting to have any removed.
+At the moment, the only way to determine the currently assigned CAIA roles of a certain user is by following the [workflow to remove their access](#removing-user-access) and seeing which roles appear in the list.

 #### Adding/Removing Agency Admins

 To assign a user to be an agency admin, the user must request to be assigned the role.
-Agency admins are unable to approve/deny their own requests and so **it's required for the user to make the request.**
+Agency admins are unable to approve/deny their own requests so **it's required for the user to make the request.**

 The user can follow [the guide above](#requesting-user-access) to request the agency-specific Agency Admin role and the existing agency admin can follow the other guide above to approve/deny the request, making the user an agency admin.